ismaelrh/c-graph/README.md

 * For each of the resulting nodes of these diagrams, display a *tag cloud* which contains the most mentioned *topics* inside the studies that made up these nodes.

+### 1.1.
+Interpretation

+### 1.2.
+Value

+Although it is possible for the wiki right now to display a list of studies belonging to a certain country, author or category, there is no way to visualise the relations created by the studies between these groups.

 ## 2. Grouping studies